Triumph TR5: Production

 The TR5 was produced in small numbers when compared with either the TR250 or the later TR6, with just 2,947 units produced; the first car was assembled on 29 August 1967 and the last on 19 September 1968.
 Of these, 1,161 were destined for the UK market, the remainder were left hand drive and were exported to France, Belgium and Germany amongst other countries.
 In the first quarter of 2011 there were approximately 410 licensed and 74 SORN TR5s registered with the DVLA.

 TR250

 The Triumph TR250 was built during the same period for the North American market.
 Price pressures and tighter emission regulations resulted in twin Zenith-Stromberg carburettors being fitted instead of the TR5's Lucas fuel injection system.
 Otherwise it is nearly identical.

 The TR250's engine delivered 111 bhp (81 kW), 39 bhp less than the TR5; 0–60 mi/h acceleration took 10.6 seconds.
 The TR250 was also available with the Surrey Top system.

-In 1968, the TR250 sold in North America for approximately $3,395, with wire wheels an $118 option, overdrive $175, and air conditioning $395.
+In 1968, the TR250 sold in the USA for approximately US$3,395, with wire wheels an $118 option, overdrive $175, and air conditioning $395.